ai2cm/fv3net/workflows/argo/README.md

 except this workflow takes a `training-configs` parameter instead of `training-config`. `training-configs` is the string representation of a JSON file, which should be formatted as `[{name: model_name, config: model_config}, ...]`, and where the model config values are identical in structure to the single configurations used in `train-diags-prog`.
+In practice it is easiest to write this as a YAML file since our existing training configs are YAMLs that can be pasted in, and then converted to JSON format using `yq . config.yml` in the submit command.

+ Models and offline diagnostics are saved in "{{inputs.parameters.root}}/trained_models/{{item.name}}" and "{{inputs.parameters.root}}/offline_diags/{{item.name}}".

 | Parameter             | Description                                                                |